sitemap

 Occupational Safety, Security and Accident Prevention Training

 JSR conducts on-the-job training (OJT) at each business site and offers experience-based, practical skills training in miniature plant setting at its company-owned and operated training centers.
-This training helps to instill knowledge, skills and sensitivity to security management.
+This training helps to instill knowledge, skills and sensitivity to security management

 Training on work processes includes an experience-based component provided in a virtual space using virtual reality (VR).
 Through experiencing fear that is difficult to replicate in real life for safety reasons, employees are able to increase their safety awareness and make efforts to eliminate unsafe actions.